 Other conditions may cause the signs and symptoms of DiGeorge syndrome.
-So it's important to get an accurate and prompt diagnosis if your child exhibits any signs or symptoms of the disorder.
+So it's important to get an accurate and prompt diagnosis if your child shows any signs or symptoms of the disorder.

-If your child has any of the following signs and symptoms, seek immediate medical care:
+If your child has any of the signs and symptoms above, seek immediate medical care.

 - DiGeorge syndrome.
 Immune Deficiency Foundation. http://primaryimmune.org/about-primary-immunodeficiencies/specific-disease-types/digeorge-syndrome/.
 Accessed June 16, 2014.

 - 22q11.2 deletion syndrome.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition/22q112-deletion-syndrome.
 Accessed June 16, 2014.